|On this page|

 If you want to use different attributes to drive the muscle actions, then you can use these parameters to specify the new attributes.
 For example, if you replaced the attribute for Bulge, then the muscles solver would look for that new attribute to animate the muscle’s bulge action.
 By changing these attributes, you can affect shape, bulge response (volume boost), and fiber contraction independently of each other.

 Specifies the attribute that drives muscle bulge.
 By default, the attribute is

-Specifies the attribute that drives the muscles shape target.
-By default, the attribute is
+Specifies the attribute that drives the muscles' shape target.
+By default, this attribute is

 Specifies the uniform gravity force to apply to the muscles.

 Specifies the amount of points that are dragged by the wind force.

 Determines whether or not the velocity of the moving bones (the animated bone surfaces on Input 2) influences the muscles.
 Damping is a subtractive process.
 So a higher Velocity Damping values will reduce the velocity that is picked up by the muscles, and lower values will increase amount of velocity (energy) that is transferred.